eclipse-archived/ceylon-lang.org/documentation/tour/functions.md

     }
 </pre>

-I find this version also slightly more readable and more regular.
+Many pepple find this version also slightly more readable and more regular.
 This is the preferred syntax for defining higher-order functions.

 ## Function references